-Learn from School Connect Online in this chapter we will learn about Water as Water is precious, fundamental and the most essential substances required for the existence of life on earth.
-Water is found naturally, abundantly on our planet earth.
+Learn from School Connect Online in this chapter ” Water”.
+Water is precious, fundamental and one of the most essential substances required for the existence of life on earth.
+Water is found naturally and abundantly on our planet earth.

 CBSE Class 6 Science Revision Notes Chapter 14 Water